Chapter 31:

 “Why do you ask?
 You want to go home that badly?”

 “The opposite.”
-She mumbled, sinking into her seat.
+She mumbled, sinking far enough into her seat to almost become parallel with the floor.
 “Sure, I miss home, but Mama has been wanting me to stop by so we can begin talking about my post-school betrothal.
 So far, I’ve dodged it because that’s a month’s travel by boat one way.”

-She took a gulp of her drink before releasing an expressive sigh.
+Reaching up, she took hold of her stein and drew it close enough to gulp the remains of her drink before releasing an expressive sigh.
 “And no thanks to any of it!”

-“If your mom’s who I think she is, she could just teleport here and take you at any time.
+“If your mom’s who I think she is, she could just have someone teleport here and take you at any time.
 You realize that, right?”

 Aesandoral looked down into her drink and became quiet.
-Guilt washed over her face as she realized something before muttering into her mug words of agreement.
+Guilt washed over her face as she realized something before she muttered into her mug words of agreement.

 “Maybe the conversation won’t be bad?”
-I reassured her, feeling my own guilt set in for dampening the mood.
+I reassured her, feeling my own guilt set in for dampening her mood.
 “Anyways, so about these magosdromes—”

 Oufah—not a good segue.
 Oh well, already said it.
 Roll with it.